Teach English Online from Nigeria

 The best part about Cambly is how easy it is.
 It is easy to get hired and also easy to be a Cambly teacher.
 To apply to Cambly, you apply online and upload a video of yourself with an introduction.
 That’s it!

-• no degree or teaching certificate necessary
+• no degree or teaching certificate is necessary

-• must be a native English speaker
+• must be a native English speaker,

 • earn $10.20 USD/hour